-Incubation period 1 - 3 days.
-Children are infectious for 3 - 4 days after onset.
+Incubation period 1-3 days.
+Children are infectious for 3-4 days after onset.
 There is no need to exclude except while ill or feverish.

-• Measles.
+Measles.

-Incubation period 8 - 13 days.
+Incubation period 8-13 days.
 Vaccination offered to all pre-school children as MMR vaccine.
 Measles is therefore now very uncommon in school age children.
 Children are very infectious just before the rash appears and for 4 days after.
-They should be excluded for the period of 4 days from the appearance of the rash.
+They should be excluded for the period of 4 days from the appearance of the rash where the day the rash appeared is day zero.

-• Meningitis.
+Meningitis.